-With their concealed hardware, inlays and flush surface finishes, bauco plus II, bauco rondo, and bauco plus panels can accept a variety of surface treatments in keeping with the wall and ceiling finishes specified for the room.
+With concealed hardware, inlay options, and flush surface finishes, BAUCO® plus II, BAUCO® rondo, and BAUCO® plus panels can accept a variety of surface treatments in keeping with the wall and ceiling finishes specified for the room.

 Now apply compound to the inner leaf, filling it up to the raised outer edge.
 When ready sand and refill to desired finish.
 When filling and sanding is completed clean the excess filler and dust from the gasket and frame areas with a damp cloth.

 Place the door leaf back into the opening attaching the safety cable.

 Time-saving BAUCO® paint-ready option for BAUCO® plus II